 The Australian bushfire catastrophe and how to help

 Canadians have been watching the bushfire tragedy unfolding in Australia with shock and sadness for months.
-Accelerated by climate change, the increasingly intense fires raging across the continent have so far cost 33 lives and thousands of homes while burning more than 10 million hectares — an area the size of Guatemala.
+Accelerated by climate change, the increasingly intense fires raging across the continent have so far cost at least 33 lives and thousands of homes while burning more than 10.7 million hectares — an area the size of Guatemala.
+WWF is greatly saddened by the loss of life and homes, as well as all the injuries, pain and suffering caused by the bushfires.

-The almost incomprehensible wildlife loss is estimated at 1.25 billion animals, according to this week’s scientific assessment by WWF-Australia and the University of Sydney.
+And while Australia’s trees burn, their species suffer.
+The almost incomprehensible wildlife loss is estimated at 1.25 billion animals, according to a scientific assessment by WWF-Australia and the University of Sydney.

 And the country is not even halfway through its hot, dry, summer fire season.